 1. Weeping Willow German Shepherd Sanctuary Ohio

 Weeping Willow is a no-kill shelter specifically serving the GSD dog breed.
-Named for the large willow tree on their expansive property, the shelter takes in German Shepherds from kill shelters, homeless dogs, abusive situations, or dogs whose owners have passed away.
+Named for the large willow tree on their expansive property, the shelter takes in German Shepherds from kill shelters, homeless dogs, pups in abusive situations, and dogs whose owners have passed away.
 Weeping Willow’s facility sits on two acres of safe, secure land, enabling this larger dog breed to run and play to their heart’s content.

-The shelter hosts multiple events per year, from fundraisers to public education events to adoption events specifically held for senior dogs in their care.
+The shelter hosts multiple events each year, from fundraisers to public education events to adoption events specifically held for senior dogs in their care.
 Weeping Willow accepts monetary donations but encourages those with free time to choose to volunteer.
 This German Shepherd rescue in Ohio addresses the medical issues of every dog brought into their care thanks to monetary donations.

 Weeping Willow aims to serve as a primary resource for German Shepherds in their area.
-They consider themselves a permanent home for those dogs who may not be able to find a home, such as elderly dogs or those with severe medical issues.
+They consider themselves a permanent home for those dogs who may not be able to find a home otherwise, such as elderly dogs or those with severe medical issues.
 Temperament testing is provided for each dog to ensure personalized care during their stay at Weeping Willow as well as to hopefully find the perfect forever home for each German Shepherd in Ohio.

 German Shepherd Rescue Information